Jeremy Slate: Film and TV career

 Slate co-starred with Ron Ely in the 1960-1961 Ivan Tors series The Aquanauts, which was renamed Malibu Run halfway during its brief run on CBS.
 The series could not compete successfully in the same time slot as NBC's durable western Wagon Train.
 He guest-starred in nearly 100 television shows and appeared in twenty feature films.
 Among his many television appearances were two roles in the courtroom drama series Perry Mason, both times as Perry's client: In season 3, 1960, he played Bob Lansing in the episode, "The Case of the Ominous Outcast", and in season 5, 1962, he played Philip Andrews in "The Case of the Captain's Coins."

 He guest-starred in the 1959-1960 syndicated western series, Pony Express, starring Grant Sullivan.

 In 1963, Slate was cast as Mark Novak in the episode "The Loner" of the NBC modern western series, Empire, set on a ranch in New Mexico.
 In the storyline he became involved in a deadly boxing match with series character Tal Garrett (Ryan O'Neal).
 Also in 1963, he co-starred in an episode of the second season of Combat! called "Off Limits," produced and directed by Robert Altman.
 That same year, he played Elroy Daldran, a hired assassin out to kill Eliot Ness, in "A Taste for Pineapple", the final episode (series finale) of The Untouchables starring Robert Stack.
-Finally in 1963, he appeared in James Arness’s TV Western series Gunsmoke, as gunslinger Billy Hargis in “Carter Caper” (season 9, episode 8).
+Finally in 1963, he appeared in James Arness's TV Western series Gunsmoke, as gunslinger Billy Hargis in “Carter Caper” (season 9, episode 8).

 He played a troubled surfer in a 1962, season 3 episode of Route 66 called "Ever Ride the Waves in Oklahoma?".
-In 1965 he starred as Wally in season 1, episode 21 of Bewitched, entitled "Ling Ling".
-He later guest-starred as a German infiltrator in a fourth-season episode of Combat! entitled ”The Mockingbird” (aired 1966).
+In 1965 he starred as Wally in season 1, episode 21 of Bewitched, titled "Ling Ling".
+He later guest-starred as a German infiltrator in a fourth-season episode of Combat! titled ”The Mockingbird” (aired 1966).